bl2longer/ArbitrationProtocol/docs/en/ArbitratorManager.md

-# ArbitratorManager
+# Arbitrator Manager (ArbitratorManager)

 ## Overview
-The ArbitratorManager is responsible for managing arbitrator registration, staking, status changes, and other operations.
-Arbitrators must stake either ETH or NFTs to participate in arbitration work, and their status and activities are carefully managed within the protocol.
+ArbitratorManager is responsible for managing arbitrator registration, staking, and status changes.
+Arbitrators must stake ETH or NFTs to participate in arbitration work, and their status and activities are strictly managed within the protocol.

 ## Core Functions